StudyFrenchSpanish

 Some were great, but most were just absolute garbage.
 This post is my first language app review, with many more to follow.

-Irrespective of your goal, you will probably find an Android or iOS mobile app for you.
-One of such language learning apps is Memrise.
+Irrespective of your goal, you will probably find an Android or iOS mobile app.
+One such language-learning app is Memrise.

 I take a detailed look at this app in my never-ending quest for the best language learning resources, weigh the pros and cons, and Memrise review.